tskare/gpudrum/README.md

 ## System Requirements

-The plugin and GPU server in this repository currently requires Windows and a CUDA GPU.
+The plugin and GPU server in this repository currently require Windows and a CUDA GPU.
 Standalone and VST3 targets are supported.

 For MacOS, Metal support is being merged in.
 An Apple Silicon processor is required.